Gkemon/App-Watermark/README.md

 <p align="center">
   <b>Create an watermark for your Android app.</b></br>
-  <p align="center">Suppose you have a freemium app and want to show an watermark in your app after a free trail to lessen it's user experience to buy the premium version.
-Then this library is compatible for your use case.
-Not only this use case, you can use it in a lot of use cases where you wish to lessen the content access capacity of your users   <p>
+  <p align="center">Suppose you have a freemium app and wanna show an watermark in your app after a free trial to lessen it's user experience to buy the premium version.
+Then this library is compatible for your use-case.
+Not only this use-case, you can use it in a lot of use-cases where you wish to lessen the content access capacity of your users or preview a content all over the app content<p>
 </p>

 <br />